BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Experimental results

 \subsection{Evaluation of scale disentanglement}

-\paragraph{Qualitative evaluation.} We wish to show how each designated sub-vector affects images generated via BranchGAN training.
+\paragraph{Qualitative evaluation.} We wish to show how each designated sub-vector affects images generated via BSD-GAN training.
 To this end, we vary the values of each sub-vector while holding the other sub-vectors fixed, as shown in Figures~\ref{fig:face256-1}, \ref{fig:car}, and \ref{fig:lsun}.
-From visual examination and as detailed in the figure captions, we can observe that $\mathbf{z}^0$ affects the output images most significantly as it mainly controls large-scale structures, which contrasts the effects of $\mathbf{z}^4$ or $\mathbf{z}^5$ as they are tied more to smaller-scale details.
-This suggests that scale disentanglement by splitting the training to progressively activated sub-vectors has been achieved.
-That being said, it is also clear that we do not have direct control for feature localization or image semantics.
+From visual examination and as detailed in the figure captions, we can observe that $\mathbf{z}^0$ affects the output images most significantly as it mainly controls large-scale structures.
+In contrast, the effects of $\mathbf{z}^4$ or $\mathbf{z}^5$ are closely tied to finer-scale details.
+This suggests that scale disentanglement by branching the training to progressively activated sub-vectors has been achieved.
+That being said, it is also clear that we do not have direct control over feature localization or semantic image manipulation.

-\paragraph{Quantitative evaluation.} To examine how each dimension of the latent manifold space impacts appearance of the output images, we designed a metric to evaluate the variance of the output images when the latent vector is manipulated.
-The metric, which we refer to as {\em variance by scale\/} or {\em VBS}, denoted by $\mathcal V$, measures the variation of output images with respect to {\em any sub-vector\/} $\mathbf{z'}$ of $\mathbf{z}$, at a specific scale, as reflected by a frequence interval $[f_1,f_2]$.
-That is, $\mathbf{z'}$ can correspond to a single dimension of $\mathbf{z}$ or to one of the designated sub-vectors ${\mathbf{z}^t}$, $t=0,\ldots,4$.
-Specifically,